edamla/mediterraneanagency/_books/2021-09-01-shameful-dead-end.md

 1960s in “Yazıklar Çıkmazı.”
-The novel tells the story of our people who were persecuted, scorned, and marginalized for their beliefs and for living by those beliefs. İnanç, who possesses a rich lan- guage and a fluent style, also shows solutions for our society, which experienced social turmoil due to heavy pressures.
+The novel tells the story of our people who were persecuted, scorned, and marginalized for their beliefs and for living by those beliefs. İnanç, who possesses a rich language and a fluent style, also shows solutions for our society, which experienced social turmoil due to heavy pressures.
 While portraying the political and social conflicts of our recent history, the novel